Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Statements of the results

 \begin{rem} In the constructible contexts, Theorem \ref{thm-main} remains correct, and can be proved similarly.
 We also have a version of Corollary \ref{cor-inv-inv-duality}(1).
 See Remark \ref{Remark-functor-given-by-kernel-shv} and Remark \ref{rem-technical-lemma-for-csontructible-context} for more details.

 \vsp However, we do \emph{not} have a version of Corollary \ref{cor-inv-inv-duality}(2) in the constructible contexts.
-For example, we do \emph{not} even know if $\Shv_c(\Gr_{G,I})$ is self-dual as a $\Shv_c(S)$-module category, where $\Shv_c$ is the DG-category of complexes of constructible sheaves. \end{rem}
+For example, we do \emph{not} even know if $\Shv_c(\Gr_{G,I})$ is self-dual as a $\Shv_c(S)$-module category, where $\Shv_c$ is the DG category of complexes of constructible sheaves. \end{rem}

 \begin{rem} As a by-product, the object $\Psi_{\gamma,I}$ does not depend on the choice of $\gamma$. \end{rem}

 We can now give the following description of the inverse of the equivalence in Corollary \ref{cor-raskin-equivalence-sph}: